dailystudio/dspublic/DevBricks/README.md

 - **Consistency** : DevBricks includes unified logging system, database accessing, UI elements and styles.
 This make all of your applications has consistency at primary impression.

 ## Database
-Database facilities in DevBricks provides a efficient way to convert between **In-Memory Data Structures** and **SQLite Database Records**.
+Database facilities in DevBricks provides a efficient way to convert between *In-Memory Data Structures* and *SQLite Database Records*。

-- ***DatabaseObject*** represents object in memory which could be easily store in permanent database through Database read/write facility classes.
+- **DatabaseObject** represents object in memory which could be easily store in permanent database through Database read/write facility classes.
-- ***Column*** describe how to map a field of a In-Memory class to a column of database record.
+- **Column** describe how to map a field of a In-Memory class to a column of database record.
-- ***Template*** contains a set of *Column* which is usually used to describe how to convert a *DatabaseObject* to database record.
+- **Template** contains a set of *Column* which is usually used to describe how to convert a **DatabaseObject** to database record.
-- ***Query*** is used to describe query parameters when loading objects from databases.
+- **Query** is used to describe query parameters when loading objects from databases.
 It converts most parts of common SQL select statement into Java language.
-- ***DatabaseReader*** is a shortcut class to reading obejcts from database.
+- **DatabaseReader** is a shortcut class to reading obejcts from database.
-- ***DatabaseWriter*** is a shortcut class to saving objects into database.
+- **DatabaseWriter** is a shortcut class to saving objects into database.

 With these classes, even you do not have any knowledge about SQL or Androiud Content Provider, you can easily bind data in your application with permanent database storage.

 ### Define an Object
-For example, if you have a class named ***People***, which represent a people data structure in memory.
+For example, if you have a class named **People**, which represent a people data structure in memory.
 It is defined as below:
 ```java
 public class People {
 	private String mName;